 The Company determined the Supply Agreement has stand-alone value under the scope of ASC 606 and should not be combined with the License Agreement.
 Given that the Supply Agreement can be terminated at any time without cause with 30 days notice, the Company deemed the Supply Agreement to be a month-to-month contract.
-The manufacturing of the Initial Supply by the Company represents a single performance obligation and consideration related to the manufacturing costs will be recognized over time as costs are incurred, based on an input method.
-The Company recorded \$0.2 million as revenue from the Supply Agreement in the three months ended March 31, 2022.
+The manufacturing of the Initial Supply by the Company represents a single performance obligation and consideration related to the manufacturing costs will be recognized over time as costs are incurred.
+The Company did not record any revenue for the three months ended September 30, 2022, and recorded \$0.3 million, as revenue from the Supply Agreement in the nine months ended September 30, 2022.

-13. Grant Revenue
+12. Grant Revenue

 In August 2021, the Company was approved to receive funding from the PTC Grant for the Phase 2 study of CNS sGC stimulation in AD with vascular features.
 The granting period is July 1, 2021, to December 31, 2022, and the Company will receive an award of up to \$2 million.
 The Company determined that this transaction is non-reciprocal as there is not considered to be a commensurate value exchanged with the Alzheimer's Association as the funding provider.
 Where commensurate value is not exchanged for goods and services provided, a recipient assesses whether the grant is conditional or unconditional.
 The Company considered all conditions and barriers associated with this grant and determined the grant is conditional and revenue will be recognized upon achieving certain milestones and incurring internal costs specifically covered by this grant.
 Under ASC 958-605, revenues will be recognized as the Company incurs expenses related to the PTC Grant.
+The Company did not record any allowable expense for the three months ended September 30, 2022, and recorded approximately \$0.7 million of allowable expenses as grant revenue for the nine months ended September 30, 2022.